cesibley/Wally-s-Basic/README.md

 faithful classic BASIC behavior and a clean, portable C codebase.
 Currently text only.
 Graphic commands are in planning.

+The project is primarily for Linux and requires GTK and Glib.
+It does compile and run under Windows with MSYS2, but it is not as filly tested under Windows.

 ## Version
 **1.06** — February 1, 2026